joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/12/09/us/politics/trump-jan-6-documents.html?searchResultPosition=1

 **William Hartmann, 63, Michigan Official Who Disputed Election, Dies**\
 `He refused to certify Joseph Biden’s victory over Donald Trump in Detroit but later relented.
-A foe of anti-Covid vaccines, he was hospitalized with the virus.`\
+A foe of Covid vaccines, he was hospitalized with the virus.`\
 https://nytimes.com/2021/12/09/us/politics/william-hartmann-dead.html?searchResultPosition=2

 **How Much of the World Has Clean Water?**\